mrtechtroid/techycalc/README.md

 2. Addition of GUI for Version 1.0 Build.
 3. Ability to Calculate Roots of Cubic And Bi-Quadratic(Quartic) Equations
 4. Additional Language support for Hindi
+5. Addition of High Pressure ,Low Pressure and Volumetric Liquid Flow in Unit Converter.
 ### Version 1.2 (Proposed)
 Proposed Release Date: 1st October 12:00 P.M (IST) Or 1st October 6:30 A.M (Universal Time)
 1. Additional Features to Graphical Calculator